 The group (patients and medical staff) and sex could significantly predict spatial privacy scores.
 Furthermore, the patients' spatial privacy score was 14.83% lower than the medical staff's (P<0.001).
-Moreover, this score was 5.77% lower in male patients than in females (P=0.05), which was critically concerning.
+Moreover, this score was 5.77% lower in male patients than in females (P=0.05) which was critically concerning.
 The hospital type (academic or non-academic) could predict spatial privacy scores.
 This score was 7.02% lower in non-academic hospitals than the academic hospitals (P<0.001).
-There were other points in the results of this section, which were not included in detail due to constraints on word count.
+There were other points in the results of this section, which were refrained from mentioning in detail due to lack of spatial.